PentheusLennuye/dotfiles/nixos/README.md

 some tools and remove others. __Modify the files to your needs!__.
 You might not actually _need_ to use _zsh_...

+Some folk use _flakes_.
+I do not for now, being just a minimalist.

 ## Credit

 Much thanks to Tyler Kelley, "Best NixOS Config"